 Favre threw for 369 yards and three touchdown passes to tie Marino's NFL record of 420.
-His biggest touchdown pass came with 2 minutes, 3 seconds left in the game when he connected with wide receiver Greg Jennings on a 57-yard touchdown pass with to give the Packers a 24-21 lead.
-Middle linebacker Nick Barnett sealed the deal by intercepting a pass with less than two minutes remaining in the game as the Packers, the youngest team in the league, pulled off the upset.
+His biggest pass of the game came with 2 minutes, 3 seconds left when he connected with wide receiver Greg Jennings on a 57-yard touchdown to give the Packers a 24-21 lead.
+Middle linebacker Nick Barnett sealed the deal by intercepting a pass with less than two minutes remaining as the Packers, the youngest team in the league, pulled off the upset.

 "I like the confidence of our football team," said Packers coach Mike McCarthy, whose team won its seventh straight game dating back to last year.
 "I think it's real.
 I think it's growing week to week, but I cannot state enough that we still have a lot of work to do."

 For the third straight week, the Packers, off to their best start since 2001, beat a team that was in the playoffs last season, a first in team history.
-Again, McCarthy relied on Favre's arm, to move the ball and pile up 405 yards of offense.
-All but 42 yards came through the air as the Packers passed the ball for 47 of 60 total plays.
+Again, McCarthy relied on Favre's arm to move the ball and pile up 405 yards of offense.
+All but 42 yards came through the air as the Packers passed the ball on 47 of 60 total plays.

 Even when the Packers were trailing 21-17 and had a first and goal six inches away from the end zone late in the game, McCarthy opted to pass rather than run on each play.
 And when the Packers' James Jones caught a third down pass just short of the goal line, the Packers lined up with an empty backfield, relying on Favre to find a receiver on fourth down.